juliasangster/CrochetProjectPlanner/README.md

 # Graphghan Pattern Creator
 ***

-## Proposal
-***

 Crochet is an ancient fibre art, in which yarn is weaved into complex patterns using a hook.
-Crochet artists refer to their work as "projects", and often follow recipe-like patterns to design their work.
+Crochet artists refer to their work as "projects".
-This ensures that, geometrically, the stitches will form the correct shapes and be resistant to breakage.

 One of the most notorious crochet projects is the afghan, otherwise known as the throw blanket.
 And of the afghans, one of the most notoriously difficult afghans to create is the graphghan, an afghan that you stitch a pixelated pattern into.
 These blankets often take weeks of pre-planning, collecting materials, and then months